siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 Most other blockchain platforms run a layer-one blockchain, and the journeyman developer runs their smart-contract code in a virtual machine, or on a side chain, which run on top of the layer-one chain.
 In many circumstances, the end-user pays gas and transaction fees in the token of the layer-one chain, regardless of the end-user's objective.

 Komodo is completely different.
 You get your own full blockchain entirely to yourself.
-All that is required is that you keep the basic Komodo framework in place, as it facilitates your connection to [the security of the Bitcoin hash rate](#secure-this-asset-chain-with-delayed-proof-of-work), and also your connection to other asset chains and features.
+All that is required is that you keep the basic Komodo framework in place, as it facilitates your connection to [the security of the Bitcoin hash rate](#secure-this-asset-chain-with-delayed-proof-of-work), and also your connection to other Komodo asset chains and features.

 ### No Gas/Transaction Fees